anoobbacker/brilliant-pala/screening-mock/chemistry/027-reaction-types-matching.md

 ---
 # Answer

+## Quick visual reasoning
+- i) “A compound breaks into its elements”
+  Picture a two-color Lego brick splitting into two single-color bricks.
+One thing becomes simpler pieces.
+That’s decomposition → q.

+- ii) “A metal and a non‑metal react to form one ionic compound”
+  Imagine a plus-magnet and a minus-magnet snapping together into one block.
+Two separate pieces become one.
+That’s combination → p.

+- iii) “A hydrogen–carbon compound reacts with oxygen to give carbon dioxide and water”
+  Think of a fuel flame: it gulps air, makes invisible gas and mist, releasing heat and light.
+Classic burning.
+That’s combustion → t.

+- iv) “Silver ion meets bromide ion and a solid forms”
+  Two dancing pairs in solution swap partners; one new pair is so tightly bound it falls out as a cloudy solid.
+That’s double displacement → s.

+So the matches are:
+(i - q); (ii - p); (iii - t); (iv - s)

+Correct option: 1

+## Create twists
+- Common trap: Calling (ii) displacement.
+Spot the difference: displacement is “one kicks another out.”
+Here no one gets kicked out; they simply join → combination.
+- Common trap: Mixing up (iv) with single displacement.
+In single displacement, one element replaces another.
+Here, two ions swap partners and a solid appears → double displacement.
+- Don’t confuse (i) with the reverse of (ii): direction matters.
+One thing splitting is decomposition; many becoming one is combination.
+- Combustion clue: presence of oxygen, flame/heat, and products that are “invisible gas” plus “water.”

+Use the same lens elsewhere:
+- Seeing gas bubbles when heating a single solid → likely decomposition.
+- Metal plus oxygen making an oxide layer → combination.
+- Candle/petrol burning to foggy water on a cold surface and invisible gas → combustion.
+- Mixing two clear salt solutions and getting milkiness/solid flakes → double displacement (precipitation), used in water treatment and lab tests.

 ## Match Reaction Types — think like patterns in everyday life

 Start with a simple picture: chemistry is like LEGO for atoms.
 Sometimes a big model breaks into pieces (decomposition).
 Sometimes small pieces snap together to make a bigger model (combination).
 Sometimes two pairs swap partners (double displacement).
 And sometimes a fuel reacts with oxygen to release energy as flame (combustion).